ISA Forum of Sociology. Rabat 6-11 July, 2025

 This broad theme provides a space for dialogue within and across ISA’s 67 Research Committees (RCs), Working Groups (WGs), and Thematic Groups (TGs).
 We invite all sociologists from all walks of life and all corners of the earth to join us in Rabat in 2025!

-(in particular: paper presentation sessions; panel sessions; ‘Author Meets Critics’ sessions; round table sessions; joint sessions organised with another RCs).
-In line with the overall theme of the V ISA Forum of Sociology, “Knowing Justice in the Anthropocene”, we encourage session proposals that will foster an international and comparative dialogue on knowledge and justice in urban and regional development.
+In line with the overall theme of the V ISA Forum of Sociology, “Knowing Justice in the Anthropocene”, we encourage abstracts that will foster an international and comparative dialogue on knowledge and justice in urban and regional development.

 What can sociology and other disciplines in urban and regional studies contribute to our analyses of different forms of (in)justice in urban, peri-urban, less urbanized and rural spaces?
 The transformations and challenges that our societies are facing are many and urgent.
 Cities around the world are faced with the imperative of becoming more ‘sustainable’ – a generic concept interpreted in economic, social, environmental, institutional and spatial terms.
 In the tensions and trade-offs that inevitably accompany particular choices, policies and models of urban development, questions of justice and equity are paramount.
 Notions such as the ‘just city’ or ‘just urban transitions’ have captured those debates.